h2non/thread.js/README.md

 </tr>
 </table>

-**thread.js** is a small library that **simplifies parallel computing in JavaScript browser** environments
+**thread.js** is a small library that **simplifies JavaScript parallel computing in browsers** environments

-It uses the [Web Workers API](http://en.wikipedia.org/wiki/Web_worker), but provides fallback support for older browsers
+It uses the [Web Workers API](http://en.wikipedia.org/wiki/Web_worker), but provides fallback support for older browsers using `iframes`

 ## Installation